weijie-chen/Linear-Algebra-With-Python/README.md

 ![cover-min](https://user-images.githubusercontent.com/59842360/83939172-64df6c00-a7e3-11ea-80b1-058af696d5a3.png)

 However, the crux of the course is not about proving theorems, but to demonstrate the practices and visualization of the concepts.
-Thus we will not engage in strictly precise deduction or notation, rather we aim to clarify the elusive concepts and thanks to Python/MATLAB, the task is much easier now.
+Thus we will not engage in precise deduction or notation, rather we aim to clarify the elusive concepts and thanks to Python/MATLAB, the task is much easier now.

 ## Prerequisites
 Though the lectures are for beginners, it is beneficial that attendants had certain amount of exposure to linear algebra and calculus.